6. BLADDER STONES

 In adults, meta-analysis of four RCTs including 409 patients demonstrated that transurethral cystolithotripsy has a shorter hospital stay and convalescence with less pain, but equivalent SFR and complications compared to percutaneous cystolithotripsy .
 Transurethral cystolithotripsy with a nephroscope was quicker than percutaneous cystolithotripsy in three RCTs, although transurethral cystolithotripsy with a cystoscope was slower than percutaneous cystolithotripsy .

 One small RCT demonstrated a shorter duration of catheterisation, hospital stay and procedure with transurethral cystolithotripsy than open cystolithotomy with similar SFR .
-Meta-analysis of four RCTs found shorter procedure duration for transurethral cystolithotripsy using a nephroscope vs. cystoscope with similar SFRs, hospital stay, convalescence, pain, and complications [4,696,713-715].
-Two retrospective studies (n=188) reported that using a resectoscope or nephroscope was associated with a shorter procedure duration (p < 0.05) than a cystoscope for transurethral cystolithotripsy [716,717].
+Meta-analysis of five RCTs found significantly shorter procedure duration for transurethral cystolithotripsy using a nephroscope vs. cystoscope with similar SFRs, hospital stay, convalescence, pain, and complications .
+Two retrospective studies (n=188) reported that using a resectoscope or nephroscope was associated with a shorter procedure duration (p < 0.05) than a cystoscope for transurethral cystolithotripsy [774,775].
 This suggests that transurethral cystolithotripsy is quicker when using a continuous flow instrument.

 When considering lithotripsy modalities for transurethral cystolithotripsy, the Panel’s systematic review found very low-quality evidence from five non-randomised studies (n=385) which found no difference in SFR between modalities (mechanical, laser, pneumatic, ultrasonic, electrohydraulic lithotripsy [EHL] or washout alone) .
 Unplanned procedures and major post-operative complications were low-rate events and were not significantly different between lithotripsy modalities, although one non-randomised study (NRS) suggested these might be higher with EHL or mechanical lithotripsy than pneumatic or ultrasonic lithotripsy .
 All outcomes had very low-quality of evidence (GRADE) .
-High powered lasers seem to reduce lithotripsy time.
+High-powered lasers seem to reduce lithotripsy time.
 Laser lithotripsy was faster than pneumatic lithotripsy (MD 16.6 minutes; CI: 23.51-9.69, p < 0.0001) in one NRS (n=62); however, a laser was used with a resectoscope and the pneumatic device with a cystoscope .
+The same conclusion was stated in a meta-analysis of ten RCTs with high heterogeneity and small sample sizes in some of the included RCTs .
 Continuous vs. intermittent irrigating instrument may affect the operation time more significantly than the choice of lithotripsy device .

-In children, three NRS suggest that transurethral cystolithotripsy has a shorter hospital stay and catheterisation time than open cystolithotomy, but similar stone-free and complication rates [4,720].
-One small quasi RCT found a shorter procedure time using laser vs. pneumatic lithotripsy for < 1.5 cm bladder stones with no difference in SFR or other outcomes [4,721].
+In children, three NRS suggest that transurethral cystolithotripsy has a shorter hospital stay and catheterisation time than open cystolithotomy, but similar stone-free and complication rates .
+One small quasi RCT found a shorter procedure time using laser vs. pneumatic lithotripsy for < 1.5 cm bladder stones with no difference in SFR or other outcomes .
+Another RCT (n=73) found shorter procedure time using pneumatic vs. laser therapy for bladder stones < 1.5 cm with similar SFRs and higher (minor) complication rates for pneumatic lithotripsy .

 One NRS found a shorter duration of procedure and catheterisation and less blood loss for percutaneous, compared with open surgery in adult male patients with urethral strictures; all patients in both groups were rendered stone-free .